AUVI-Q® (epinephrine injection, USP) is a prescription

 calendar year.
 Limit two (2) cartons of AUVI-Q 0.15 mg or 0.3 mg per

 patient each calendar year.
-Individual insurance companies and pharmacies
+Individual insurance plans may impose

-redemption of the offer.
-Not eligible if prescriptions are paid for in
+out-of-pocket costs may vary.
+Not eligible if prescriptions are paid for

-part/full by state or federally funded program(s), like Medicare Part D,
+in part/full by state or federally funded program(s), like Medicare Part

 law.
 OFFER IS NOT INSURANCE.
 Offer cannot be sold, purchased, traded,